MyRaspberry/Arduino_IDE_PICOW_ESP32/README.md

 Node-Red example Operation
 ![NR operation](https://engineering-news.org/kllfusion01/downloads/NR_select_operation.png)

-run a INA260 with 15A in USA and log/trend via MQTT in Thailand using HIVEMQ
+run a INA260 with 15A in USA and log/trend via MQTT in Thailand using HIVEMQ and MQTT-explorer
 ![MQTT INA260 15A](https://engineering-news.org/kllfusion01/downloads/PICO2W_INA260_MQTTexplorer.png)